Remote Work Policy Frequently Asked Questions (FAQs)

 No. The flexible course of work for a faculty member that includes varied times of work during a day/evening and coming on and off campus does not necessitate a remote work agreement.
 A remote work agreement is needed for a faculty member who would be 100% remote or in a hybrid arrangement as described in policy.
 A remote work agreement is also not necessary for sabbaticals.

-No. Temporary changes in location such as travel to a conference or a short duration summer trip do not warrant a change in the agreement.
+No. Temporary changes in location, such as a short duration trip within the United States, do not warrant a change in the agreement.
 Only regular recurring changes will require adjustments to the remote work agreement.

 No. For payroll tax purposes, the employee must choose one location.